MSP360 Products

 Remote Monitoring and Management in MSP360 Managed Backup

-Remote Management
+Remote Management (Computers tab)

 There are three ways to open the backup and recovery plan slide-in:

-- Click the name of the endpoint;
+• Click the name of the endpoint;

-- Click on the backup status bar or the cloud icon near it;
+• Click on the backup status bar or the cloud icon near it;

 In the displayed slide-in, you can create a backup or recovery plan, or perform a consistency check.
 You can also start, stop, edit or delete any backup or recovery plan.

-The Remote Management section allows you to change the user for the given endpoint and change the edition of the software that is applied to the endpoint.
+You can also change the user for the given endpoint and change the edition of the software that is applied to the endpoint.
 Remember that if you change the user for the endpoint, you will then need to re-upload all backup data.

-If you don’t want to delete all the data from the computer, but do want to hide the endpoint from the Remote Management section, click the gear button, and then the “Hide” option.
 You can see all hidden machines by clicking the “Group actions” button in the upper-right corner of the screen.

-You can also force an update of any endpoint to the latest build of the MSP360 Backup software from the Remote Management section.
-Click the gear button and then ”Force Update”.
 If you want to force-update all the endpoints you are managing, click the “Group Actions” button, followed by the option ”Force Update for Computers”.

 Remote Access

-MSP360 console has a built-in remote desktop solution called MSP360 Connect, which allows you to access clients' endpoints remotely.
-MSP360 Connect has all the necessary features for efficient remote connections – file transfer, text and voice chat, session recording, multi-monitor support and more.
+MSP360 console has a built-in remote desktop solution called MSP360 Managed Connect, which allows you to access clients' endpoints remotely.
+MSP360 Managed Connect has all the necessary features for efficient remote connections – file transfer, text and voice chat, session recording, multi-monitor support and more.

-Further reading Getting Started with MSP360 Connect Managed
+Further reading Getting Started with MSP360 Managed Connect

 Remote Monitoring and Management (RMM)